kumarstack55/bashunit2/docgen/templates/README.md

 ## Features

+* This is pure Bash code.
+There is no framework-specific syntax.
+* There is only one file that you need to depend on for testing: `bashunit2.sh`.
 * You can include your test codes in your library.
-* There is only one file that you need to depend on for testing: `bashunit2.sh`.

 ## Requirements